xxpxxxxp/intellij-plugin-golangci-lint/README.md

 Please keep in mind that **golangci-lint** is a linter tool, **it only works if your project could build**, or it will report no issue.

 ### For Windows users
-goimports / gofmt linter needs diff tool, normally it's missing from the system.
+Please disable goimports / gofmt linters.
+Use [File-Watcher](https://tech.flyclops.com/posts/2016-06-14-goimports-intellij.html) in IDEA.
-You can download <a href="http://ftp.gnu.org/gnu/diffutils/">GNU diff</a> & <a href="https://ftp.gnu.org/pub/gnu/libiconv/">GNU LibIconv</a> and put them in PATH.
+*It you insist using those 2 linters, download <a href="http://ftp.gnu.org/gnu/diffutils/">GNU diff</a> & <a href="https://ftp.gnu.org/pub/gnu/libiconv/">GNU LibIconv</a> and put them in system PATH (eg: C:\WINDOWS).
+Normally it's missing from the system.*
-Or simply disable those 2 linters.
-Use File-Watcher in IDEA.

 ## Report a bug
 * Please note down your platform (Win/Linux/Mac), IDEA/Goland version, Go version